 “’Gator plans to provide cheerleaders as ‘comfort’ girls to the New York boys,” I confide the plan to distract John Boy’s teammates, as our scheme to keep him in Ames.
 The French fag hags are uneasy partners with the sluts.

-“Yur like a cat scratching at the blackboard with its claws.
+“Yur like a cat scratching its claws at the blackboard.
 Y’all’s on edge ‘til John Boy’s back.”

 “Ya got that right,” I laugh, giving him a tap on the arm.
 He responds with a big ‘Gator hug.